mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 ### Device Authorization Failure

 Due to the authorization lifecycle of the Zimi Cloud Controller, the device implements rate limiting on authorization requests.
 If you exceed these limits
-+(typically more than 3-5 requests within a few minutes), the device will temporarily reject new connection attempts.
-If you encounter this issue, you'll
-+need to wait for the rate limit to reset.
+(typically more than 3-5 requests within a few minutes), the device will temporarily reject new connection attempts.
+If you encounter this issue, you'll need to wait for the rate limit to reset.

 To do this: